Blotch3D/Blotch3D/README.md

 3. Include the Blotch3D source in the project, or a Blotch3D project in the solution, or add a reference to a build of it for that platform.

-4. Follow the procedure in the '[Making 3D models](#making-3d-models)'
-    section to add a content folder and the pipeline manager so that you have a way to add content.
+4. Follow the procedure in the '[Making and using 3D models](#making-and-using-3d-models)' section to add a content folder and the pipeline manager so that you have a way to add custom content.

 5. If available on the selected platform, while debugging you'll probably want to temporarily set the output type to a type that